t0m-R/covid19-search-engine/README.md

 ### Credits
+We would like to express our gratitude towards  [eXact Lab](https://www.exact-lab.it/), that gave us the possibility to host our website for free.

 Special thanks for the work of Hironsan, ([Github](https://github.com/Hironsan/bertsearch))  that gave us the idea to build this service.

 ## References